djsudduth/keep-it-markdown/APPLE-NOTES.md

 - Run the import
 - All markdown folder imports that have media will end up as notes in the current Apple Notes folder you have open at the time in the UI
 - All markdown simple files will end up in the Mac "Imported Notes" folder
+- Any Keep note-to-note links will show up in Apple Notes in Apple note linking format using the `>>` vs. wikilinks - however, the link will not be active (you must activate it manually)
 - Once transferred, run this special Apple Shortcut (https://www.icloud.com/shortcuts/0be7572bb70c4f808a9e1c73a08e4dda) that will convert your Keep labels to Apple Notes tags (NOTE: the Shortcut may take a long time to run if you've imported a lot of Keep notes)

 If you want to export all your notes (run both `python kim.py -an -d -b --all` and `python kim.py -an -d -a -b --all` to export both active and archive (`-a`) notes).
 The `-d` option removes duplicate labels in notes - e.g., if you have both #mytag in the note and the label 'mytag' as well.